j4ckp0t85/mycloud-ftp/README.md

 Begin - install the Debian chroot environment

-1- download the chrooted debian app
+1- download the chrooted debian app (credits for this app goes to Fox_exe)

 2- set the chroot environment. on the mirror gen2 the path is /mnt/HD/HD_a2/Nas_Prog/Debian/chroot